Code-Institute-Submissions/globeconnections/README.md

 - *We understand that each traveller is different from another and will have several different requirements to fulfil throughout their journey to ensure that they have the best holiday possible.*

+- *I wish to allow customers to choose a package that is suitable for their unique requirements and also provide travellers with the choice of selecting inidividual services offered by the company to make their journey an unforgettable one.*

 ## (b) SURFACE:

 - *I have created this website using one of the latest [color schemes](/assets/images/palette.pdf "coolors.com - The super fast color schemes generator"), keeping it simple, yet in line with the latest designing trends.*